-Jeanne has been consistently honored by Best Lawyers in America from 2009-2018 for antitrust law.
+Jeanne has been listed in Best Lawyers in America® since 2009 and honored as the 2019 "Lawyer of the Year" for Antitrust Law.
 Benchmark Litigation, the definitive guide to America's leading business litigation attorneys, recognized Jeanne as one of the “Top 250 Women in Litigation” in the United States for 2013 and 2014.
 Benchmark Litigation also named her a Future Star in 2008 and 2012 and a Local Litigation Star in 2013-2018.
 She was selected as an Ohio Super Lawyers Rising Star in 2005 and 2006 and by Cincinnati Magazine as a 2018 "Leading Lawyer" in white collar crime.

 Honoree, Super Lawyers "Rising Star" (2005-2006)